In Legal Cannabis History 101 classes, 2015 will always be remembered as the year legal marijuana recognized its pesky pesticide problem.

 “The idea is that we have enough little good guys there that we’ll prevent an infestation.”

-Watch the above clip to learn more about this bug-on-bug violence.
+Check out the above clip to learn more about this bug-on-bug violence.